mucherino/teaching/GPU/intro_ssp.md

 	      sum = sum + (id%2)*set_gpu[i];
 	      id = id >> 1;
 	   };
-	   sum_gpu[copy] = sum;
+	   is_solution_gpu[copy] = (sum == target);
 	};

 You can notice that there are no recursive calls in this CUDA implementation.

 If you're new with CUDA programming, there are several details you need to know to fully understand this code.
 If you're one of my students, please consider to participate to the lectures.
 Here below, only some of the *main points* will be briefly mentioned.

 Code snippets are given below but you can refer to the full program in the file [ssp.cu](./ssp.cu).
-Notice that the kernel function given above only computes the sums; it's the CPU that will be in charge of verifying how many sums actually correspond to the given target $t$.
+Notice that this kernel code is executed by all threads involved in the computation, where each of them makes reference to a different subset.
+Each thread is supposed to verify whether the subset that is *assigned to the thread* is, or not, a solution to the SSP (i.e., it verifies if the sum of its elements actually corresponds to the given target).
+This GPU approach requires an extra computing step that is finally executed on the CPU.

 ### Thread identifiers